Sudhishna/Juniper_Strategic_Vertical_Projects/Custom_CLI/README.md

 show system schema module junos-extension-odl format yang output-directory /var/tmp/

-Copy YANG module and action script to the device (to /var/tmp)
+Copy YANG module and action script from GIT to the device (to /var/tmp)
 ----------------------

-2 other files need to be copied to /var/tmp/

 a.
 YANG Module- static-route-desc.yang